CLI Reference#

 # Eject a specific project to a chosen output directory

-jac eject ./myapp -o /tmp/myapp-standalone
+jac eject ./myapp -o /tmp/myapp-out

-# Overwrite an existing output directory
+# Overwrite an existing (non-eject) directory at the output path

-jac eject ./myapp -o /tmp/myapp-standalone --force
+jac eject ./myapp --force

 Running the ejected project